franckverrot/no_querying_views/README.md

 This Rails3 plugin will tell you when you and your folks are querying the database from something else than a controller and a model.

+It supports SQLite, SQLite3, MySQL, PostgreSQL and Mongoid.

 Context
 -------